epics-base/ci-scripts/README.md

 will run the job with high verbosity, printing every command as it is being executed and switching the dependency builds to higher verbosity.

+For local debugging, you may set `CACHEDIR` to change the location for the dependency builds. [default is `$HOME/.cache`]

 ## References: EPICS Modules Using ci-scripts

 EPICS Base: [pvData](https://github.com/epics-base/pvDataCPP),